anjmao/angular2-production-workflow/README.md

 ### Questions you may ask
 1. Why you use gulp shell to compile typescript files instead of using gulp-typescript?
 Because by running tsc command I'm always sure typescript compiler use tsconfig.json settings. gulp-typescript ignore some of them.
 Example is sourcemaps, even if you set sourceMaps: true in tsconfig.json file, gulp-typescript will ingore this setting.

+2. Does angular html templates is also bundled?
+Yes.
+We can use power of SystemJs plugin like to load html into javascript so it can be bundled.